Cold Email

 Rules during warmup:

-3. Start cold sending gradually -- 10-15 per day in week 4, increasing to your target by week 6.
+3. Ramp cold sending gradually.
+10-15/day in week 4, hitting your target by week 6.

-Step 5: List Building and Email Verification
+Step 5: List building and email verification

-• Apollo ($49-99/month) -- Large database, good for volume, accuracy varies by industry.
+• Apollo ($49-99/month).
+Large database, good for volume.
+Accuracy varies by industry.
 Expect 15-25% invalid emails before verification.

-• Prospeo -- Finds emails from LinkedIn URLs and company domains.
+• Prospeo.
+Finds emails from LinkedIn URLs and company domains.
 High accuracy, $49-99/month.

 Verification tools:

-• Prospeo -- Real-time verification with high accuracy
+• Prospeo for real-time verification, high accuracy

-Step 6: Sending Limits and Inbox Rotation
+Step 6: Sending limits and inbox rotation

 The technical limits for cold email sending in 2026: